 To deter time wasters, the current requirement of 10 nominations from the electorate to obtain candidacy will be increased to 20.

-Prospective parliamentary candidates must have a good connection with the constituency they wish to represent.
+Prospective candidates must have a good connection with the constituency or ward they wish to represent.
 This enforces the connection between representatives and their constituents and helps to disqualify candidates that are “flown in” by the party ahead of local choices.

 Constituency offices of MPs, which quite rightly are publicly funded, should be solely for the use of casework officers, diary assistants etc to assist the MP in dealing with constituency issues.
 They should not be used for campaigning purposes or for locating agents, campaign managers, or other party officials, and thereby giving a publicly funded electoral advantage to incumbents over challengers.